 “Horses changed my life,” she said.
 “I quickly realized they could be a powerful force for hope, growth and joy in my clients’ lives as well.”

 Jo practices Eagala, one form of EAP which puts horses and people together to solve problems.
-The horses at The Barn help humans struggling with addiction, anxiety, depression, bullying, and more.
+The horses at The Barn help humans struggling with addiction, anxiety, depression, bullying, abuse.
 And this is one area where science has actually partly unraveled the mystery of the human-horse relationship and its incredible power.

 Here’s why: horses have extremely low-frequency heart electromagnetic waves.
 People?
 Not so much.
-These low-frequency heart waves in equines are directly related to health and wellbeing.
-And people who don’t have enough are more prone to inflammation, PTSD, anxiety, and depression.
+These low-frequency heart waves in equines are directly related to health and wellbeing, and people who don’t have enough are more prone to inflammation, PTSD, anxiety, and depression.

 Dr. Maria Katsamanis, coauthor of the book Alchemy of Lightness, explains:

 “We only need to be in a horse’s presence to feel a sense of wellness and peace.
 In fact, research shows that people experience many physiological benefits while interacting with horses, including lowered blood pressure and heart rate, increased levels of beta-endorphins (neurotransmitters that serve as pain suppressors), decreased stress levels, reduced feelings of anger, hostility, tension, and anxiety, improved social functioning; and increased feelings of empowerment, trust, patience, and self-efficacy.”